 Teaching about ultraviolet light is always fun.
 Read on for ideas you’ll want to try in your classroom.
 We have compiled in-class activities, discussion ideas and do-it-yourself projects that will have your students GLOWING with excitement as they explore the hidden world of UV light.

 Let us know how these ideas worked!
-If you have a favorite lesson or activity on ultraviolet light, please share it with us at email@example.com.
+If you have a favorite lesson or activity on ultraviolet light, please share it with us in the comments below.

 Be a Smart UV Consumer!

 Our UV-detecting beads are among our best-selling products—and now we carry them in green, too!
 They’re used in all types of educational settings as well as at health fairs, cancer screening information booths and more.

 Whether your students wear them on a simple bracelet or use our UV Outside Detectors, these beads offer an unforgettable lesson in exposure to UV radiation from the sun.